PlaidCloud/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 {{< feature-state for_k8s_version="1.22" state="alpha" >}}

-By default, for Pod's DNS Config, Kubernetes allows at most 6 search domains and a list of search domains of up to 256 characters.
+By default, for Pod's DNS Config, PlaidCloud allows at most 6 search domains and a list of search domains of up to 256 characters.

-If the feature gate `ExpandedDNSConfig` is enabled for the kube-apiserver and the kubelet, it is allowed for Kubernetes to have at most 32 search domains and a list of search domains of up to 2048 characters.
+If the feature gate `ExpandedDNSConfig` is enabled for the kube-apiserver and the kubelet, it is allowed for PlaidCloud to have at most 32 search domains and a list of search domains of up to 2048 characters.

 ### Feature availability